EvidentSecurity/esp-sdk-ruby/docs/IntegrationsAmazonSNSApi.md

 topic = "topic_example" # String | The SNS topic arn

 opts = {
-  include: "include_example", # String | Related objects that can be included in the response:  region, integration See Including Objects for more information.
+  include: "include_example", # String | Related objects that can be included in the response:  integration See Including Objects for more information.
   all_high_risk: true, # BOOLEAN | Send all high risk alerts
   all_low_risk: true, # BOOLEAN | Send all low risk alerts
   all_medium_risk: true, # BOOLEAN | Send all medium risk alerts